Skip to main content

 This tells you:

-• Exactly how much to inject: 0.6 mL each dose
+• How much to inject: 0.6 mL (yours will differ)

 Did this answer your question?